-THE SACRAMENT OF HOLY EUCHARIST
+THE SACRAMENT OF HOLY COMMUNION

-In addition to the Sacraments of Baptism and Confirmation, the Sacrament of Holy Eucharist is one of our three sacraments of initiation.
+In addition to the Sacraments of Baptism and Confirmation, the Sacrament of Holy Communion is one of our three sacraments of initiation.
 It is through these sacraments of initiation that we become full members of the Church.
 It is during First Holy Communion that we receive the Holy Eucharist for the first time.
 The Holy Eucharist refers to Christ’s body, blood, soul, and divinity truly present in the consecrated host and wine (at consecration the bread and wine become the Body and Blood of Christ) on the altar.
 For us as Catholics, there is nothing greater than to receive Jesus, truly present in the Eucharist, at Mass.
 We extend a special greeting if you are gathering information about First Holy Communion for your child.

 What is necessary for your child to celebrate First Eucharist?

 • Have been baptized in the Catholic Church, or if baptized in another Christian denomination, have made a profession of faith in the Catholic Church.
 All candidates for First Eucharist must have been baptized with water through the pouring of water or full immersion and with the words “I baptize you in the name of the Father, and of the Son, and of the Holy Spirit.”